CMU-Heinz-95702/Lab-3-Heroku-Interesting-Picture/readme.md

 1. Creating a war file (for all the details, see https://www.jetbrains.com/help/idea/creating-and-running-your-first-java-ee-application.html)

-First, create a directory (folder) called "docker"; remember where it is.
+**First**, create a directory (folder) called "docker"; remember where it is.
+Open a terminal (Mac) or CMD window (Windows) and cd to that directory.

+**Second**, open the Lab 2 InterestingPicture project in IntelliJ.
 Follow these "if-else-if" directions:

 **If you already see the file InterestingPicture-1.0-SNAPSHOT.war ...**